ComparativeGenomicsToolkit/taffy/README.md

 This tool calculates basic coverage and percent identity statistics of a selected reference (defaults to first row) vs all other genomes in the alignment.
 Whole-genome and reference-contig-level statistics are provided.
 The values presented are:

 * `ref-contig`: full name of reference contig (`_Total_` for whole-genome numbers)
+* `max-gap`: reference bases in alignment gaps greater than this value are not counted in `len`.
 * `len`: length of `ref-contig`
 * `query`: name of query genome
 * `aln-bp` : number of (non-`N`) bases in `ref-contig` that align to a (non-`N`) base in `query`